Back to Blog

 3. Brand Confusion: A portfolio that tries to be everything to everyone—showing graphic design, data science, and copywriting projects with equal weight—fails to communicate a coherent professional identity.
 It leaves people unsure of what you actually do best.

 The data supports this shift.
 Beyond LinkedIn's engagement metrics, internal surveys from major tech recruiters cited in the TechCrunch piece reveal that over 70% prefer a "curated highlight reel" over a "comprehensive project archive."
 The age of the digital dumping ground is over.
+If your page takes too long to load on top of being cluttered, you're compounding the problem -- see our breakdown of bio link loading speed and career opportunities.

 The Strategic Shift: From Archivist to Curator